Colostomy – Diseases of the colon are on the rise

 Tips for appropriate colostomy care:

 - While applying the pouch, the skin should be wrinkle-free.
-Failure to do so will cause the pouch to loosen and the seal to break, whenever the skin stretches.
+Failure to do so will cause the bag to loosen and the seal to break whenever the skin stretches.

-- Whenever you are changing your pouch, remember to put a date on it.
-This will help you remember the last date you changed your pouch.
+- Remember to put a date on your pouch whenever you change it.
+This will help you remember the last date you changed your bag.

 - The area should be clean and dry.
 Trim off hairs if there are any.

 - Always remember to wear the pouch in front of the mirror.
 This will allow you to wear it properly.

 - Clean and empty your pouch when it is one-third full.
 Please don’t wait for the bag to fill up completely, as it will cause problems opening it.
 Moreover, the risk of leakage and odor will also increase.

 - After emptying the pouch, you can clean it using Dreft soap and water.
 This will not only freshen up the bag but also lubricate it.

 - You can also consider applying non–stick cooking oil, such as Palm spray, inside the pouch.
 This will not allow the stool to stick inside the bag, enabling faster and hassle-free cleaning.